stephengold/Garrett/README.md

 Maven artifacts will be found in `GarrettLibrary/build/libs`.

 You can install the Maven artifacts to your local repository:
+ + using Bash or PowerShell:  `./gradlew install`
+ + using Windows Command Prompt:  `.\gradlew install`

+You can restore the project to a pristine state:
- + using Bash or PowerShell:  `./gradlew publishToMavenLocal`
+ + using Bash or PowerShell: `./gradlew clean`
- + using Windows Command Prompt:  `.\gradlew publishToMavenLocal`
+ + using Windows Command Prompt: `.\gradlew clean`

 [Jump to table of contents](#toc)